Inverse hyperbolic functions

-Hyperbolic functions occur in the calculations of angles and distances in hyperbolic geometry.
-It also occurs in the solutions of many linear differential equations (such as the equation defining a catenary), cubic equations, and Laplace's equation in Cartesian coordinates.
+Hyperbolic functions occur in the calculation of angles and distances in hyperbolic geometry.
+They also occur in the solutions of many linear differential equations (such as the equation defining a catenary), cubic equations, and Laplace's equation in Cartesian coordinates.
 Laplace's equations are important in many areas of physics, including electromagnetic theory, heat transfer, fluid dynamics, and special relativity.

 Notation

-The ISO 80000-2 standard abbreviations consist of ar- followed by the abbreviation of the corresponding hyperbolic function (e.g., arsinh, arcosh).

-The prefix arc- followed by the corresponding hyperbolic function (e.g., arcsinh, arccosh) is also commonly seen, by analogy with the nomenclature for inverse trigonometric functions.
-These are misnomers, since the prefix arc is the abbreviation for arcus, while the prefix ar stands for area; the hyperbolic functions are not directly related to arcs.

-Other authors prefer to use the notation argsinh, argcosh, argtanh, and so on, where the prefix arg is the abbreviation of the Latin argumentum.
-In computer science, this is often shortened to asinh.